Filter:

 Supporting Internationally Educated Nurses in Navigating Patient Safety in the UK

-FOI data reveals a 60% rise in NMC referrals involving IENs - 52% employer-initiated.
-This peer-reviewed article examines systemic factors and what must change.
+A 60% rise in NMC referrals involving IENs.
+FOI data, systemic factors, and what must change.
 Reference: NM2185.

 Nursing Times